moretoknow/driftwatch/README.md

-# GreedyKS
+# DriftWatch

-**GreedyKS** is an algorithm/sketch for performing the Kolmogorov-Smirnov test interactively while using a data stream as an incremental input.
-Its original implementation in Python is provided here.
+This is a collection of implementations of methods for concept drift detection.

 ---

 **Citing**

-If you find *GreedyKS* useful in your research, please cite the following paper:
+If you find *DriftWatch* useful in your research, please cite the following paper:

 ```bibtex
 @inproceedings{galeno_sketch_2021,